HaontCompany/TapOnTimePrivatyPolicy/README.md

 Contact me

 If you have any questions or suggestions about my Privacy Policy, do not hesitate to contact me. alser7543@gmail.com

-When you install and use “Haont” mobile applications, we can collect and process some of your data for different legitimate purposes.

-You will find below explanations regarding the reasons why we may collect data.